 Please check our Visitor Policy for the most recent updates. *Latest visitor policy effective 3/14/22.

-As our world and community continue to change, we have been focused on improving the safety and security of our hospital campuses.
-Many changes have been implemented over the past several years.
-Part of our commitment for improvement we have been planning for is a Visitor Management System.
-Effective January 25, 2021, Sovah Health will implement an updated Visitor Management System known as the “Security Pass System.”
+Part of our commitment for improvement we have been planning for is a Visitor Management System, know as "Security Pass System".
 The Security Pass System is designed to secure our hospitals and create a friendly and secure check-in process for all visitors while reinforcing safety and security for all Sovah Health audiences including patients, visitors, and staff.

-All visitors who enter the hospital via the main entrance or emergency room entrance at both campuses, as well as the Ravenel Oncology Center entrance at Sovah Health - Martinsville, to visit or act as a support person will be properly screened for COVID-19 symptoms and have their information entered into the Security Pass system.
-The Security Pass system will take the visitor’s temperature, collect key information, and take the individual’s picture.
+All visitors who enter the hospital via the main entrance or emergency room entrance at both campuses, as well as the Ravenel Oncology Center entrance at Sovah Health - Martinsville, to visit or act as a support person will have their information entered into the Security Pass system.
+The Security Pass system will collect key information and take the individual’s picture.
 This information will be used to generate a visitor sticker that must remain visible at all times while on Sovah Health property.
 Any visitor not willing to participate with the Security Pass system will not be allowed entry into hospital property.
-Any individual showing signs or symptoms of COVID-19 will not be allowed entry into hospital property.

 Each individual requesting to visit will provide a state issued driver’s license or identification card.
 The information contained in the bar strip on the back of the driver’s license/identification card will be used to document the visit and to assist in creating a Security Pass sticker.
 Information for those visitors who do not possess a state issued driver’s license or identification card will be entered into the Security Pass system manually.
 All information that is collected will be housed in the Security Pass software where it is encrypted, secured, and only used for Security Pass purposes.